ueveu/ai-email-client/README.md

    python src/main.py
    ```
 2. Follow the on-screen instructions to add email accounts and generate AI replies.

+## Security Notes
+- The `.env` file contains sensitive information and is excluded from version control.
+- Never commit your API keys or email credentials to the repository.
+- The application stores email credentials securely using system keyring.

 ## Thunderbird Extension
 - The extension allows users to access the AI assistant's features directly within Thunderbird.